cqframework/clinical-reasoning/docs/src/doc/docs/developer-guide.md

 ### Getting Started

 Java 11+ is required to build and run this project.
-You can build the project with `./mvnw package`.
+You can build the project with `mvn package`.

 ### Licensing